fabstr/cl-epub/howto.md

 1. The paragraphs for the book.
 2. The sections for the book (which are made up of the paragraphs)
 3. The required elements for the metadata:
+   - A unique identifier
-   - A unique identifier, the title of the book
+   - The title of the book
    - The language of the book
    - A timestamp on when the content was last modified